omarkhan/omarkhan.github.com/_content/coffeedoc.md

 I *loved* [CoffeeScript][2] when I first discovered it, back when the language was picking up steam in 2011.
-I was just getting to grips with javascript, and coming from python I found the indened, curly-brace free language far more readable.
+I was just getting to grips with javascript, and coming from python I found the indented, curly-brace free language far more readable.

 I was looking for some tools to generate documentation for a project, and came